Doina Barbaneagra Shows Off Her Perky Booty In A Sexy One-Piece

 Doina Barbaneagra uploaded a sultry new pic to her Instagram on Sunday afternoon that showed her rocking a black one-piece.

-In the pic, Doina laid in a shallow pool of water while wearing a sexy swimsuit.
-The stunner’s shapely shoulders and smooth forearms were visible along with her toned shoulders.
-From the side, a stomach cutout could be seen in the middle of her swimwear, giving her fans a slight glimpse of her tawny torso.
+In the pic, Doina lay in a shallow pool of water while wearing a sexy swimsuit.
+The stunner’s shapely shoulders and smooth forearms were visible.
+From the side, a cutout could be seen in the middle of her swimwear, giving her fans a slight glimpse of her tawny torso.

 However, the most eye-catching part of her picture was her perky booty, almost entirely on display thanks to the thong cut of her bathing suit.
 The bottom of her attire fit snugly against her rear, allowing the beauty to flaunt her voluptuous behind and her slender thighs.
-The frame cut off her long legs, which extended out across wood paneling lining the area.
+The frame cut off a view of her long legs, which extended out across wood paneling lining the area.

 To complete her look, she left her dark hair loose, letting it fall like a curtain between her head and the water as Doina raised herself off the platform to gaze into the lens.
-Her eyes appeared slightly hooded against the sunshine, making what looked like glittery eyeshadow stand out.
+Her eyes appeared slightly squinted against the sunshine, making what looked like glittery eyeshadow stand out.
 Aside from her eye makeup, it also looked like Doina was wearing bronzer and lipstick.

 Doina was photographed holding a ShineBrown tanning product, and she tagged the account in her caption.